TanJern/LeagueProject/README.txt

 Due to API limitations, the sample size of the data is small hence results may be bias.
 Data used:
 -Top 12 ranked solo players from NA and EUW
--All mage champions that appeared in each players' last 5 games
+-Any mage champions that appeared in each players' last 5 games

 Please enter your Riot Development API Key before running code. https://developer.riotgames.com/